William-Greenlaw/Big_Data_Big_Gains/.ipynb_checkpoints/README-checkpoint.md

             - I used to use an Android app to guide ab workouts but failed to record the sessions in Fitnotes properly.
 Instead, on days with ab work, Fitnotes comments read "Abs" but nothing further.
 Upon revisiting the app to try to recover the data, I discovered my progress seems to have been erased.
 As a result, I label inside the Fitnotes app any ab day without specifications as "Unspecified Ab Workout".
         - Stretches were not specifically recorded until 5-28-2019.
             - Before then, streches were encoded only generally as "Active Stretching" or "Cooldown and Stretch".
 As of that date, stretches are logged as their own exercises with repetitions and time used instead of repetitions and weight.
 Active stretching done before a workout is spottily recorded at best and "Cooldown and Stretch" was only seriously maintained beginning in October 2016.
         - Exercises done outside of a workout are generally not recorded, I.E. if I played a game of pickup basketball with friends.
-While work is being done to expand to fitness generally, the gains database for now if geared toward strength training.
+While work is being done to expand to fitness generally, the gains database for now is geared toward strength training.

 - Separate cardio table?